wyxfhb/jettl/README.md

 More specifically, interface composition.
 Interface composition allows for dynamic wrapping of classes via their common interface.
 In particular, debugging, unit testing, swapping panels, etc.

-## Examples

-The `Examples` folder has some examples that can be run.
-Note, that these are used in reference to the jettl build package.

-### Further Examples To Be Made
-- Dedicate methods for `Show Panel`, `Hide Panel`, `Change Panel`
-- Interchanging Panels
-- Subpanel example
-- `Periodic Message` example
+- **Inline Object Manipulation in Event Structure**.
+Every Actor comes with an event structure, which has the central object wire passed through it leading to a true by value design.

 ## Documentation

 Look in the `doc` folder for the `main.pdf` for the ongoing documentation for `jettl`.
 Note, this documentation will likely be outdated.
-Please refer to the YouTube videos instead, linked above.
+Please refer to the [Videos](https://www.youtube.com/@nathandavis6612) linked above, for explanations.

 ![](doc/figures/process-method.png)
 ![](doc/figures/actor-method.png)

-### Test Panel
+## Test Panel (Not Complete)

 Automatically generated test panel providing controls / necessary inputs for all messages the actor expects. have the test panel display payloads from messages received.
 This “Test Panel” is integrated as a part of the actor itself.
 This is to design modular Actors without dependencies of other Actors.
 Advanced: Potentially which messages the Actor is able to send and to which relative actor.

-## Debugging
+## Debugging (Not Complete)

 Debug / Unit Test class wrapping.
 Some kind of diagram disable in the developed actor `Decorator.vi`, surrounding the (yet to be made) `Debug.lvclass`.